|Aleksandr L. Simonianemail@example.com||(703) 292-2191|

 The Biosensing program is part of the Engineering Biology and Health cluster, which also includes 1) the Biophotonics program; 2) the Cellular and Biochemical Engineering program; 3) the Disability and Rehabilitation Engineering program; and 4) the Engineering of Biomedical Systems program.

 Innovative ideas outside of the above specific interest areas may be considered.
-However, prior to submission, it is recommended that the PI contact the Program Director to avoid the proposal being returned without review.
+However, prior to submission, it is recommended that the PI contact the program director to avoid the possibility of the proposal being returned without review.

-NOTE: Projects related to water/soil quality may be jointly supported with the Environmental Engineering program (CBET 1440).
-Photonic devices with medical imaging and/or optogenetics should be submitted to Biophotonics (CBET 7236).
-Devices for tissue engineering or organ-on-chip systems should be submitted to Engineering of Biomedical Systems (CBET 5345).
-Basic chemical/biochemical sensing mechanisms should be submitted to the MPS Division of Chemistry's Chemical Measurement and Imaging program (CHE/CMI 6880).
-Proposals for dynamic biosensing systems, including circuit design for signal/data processing and amplification, and sensing systems through communication and machine learning should be submitted to the ECCS Division's Communications, Circuits, and Sensing-Systems program (CCSS 7564) in the Division of Electrical, Communications, and Cyber Systems.
+NOTE: Projects related to water and/or soil quality may be jointly supported with the Environmental Engineering program (CBET 1440).
+Photonic devices with medical imaging and/or optogenetics should be submitted to the Biophotonics program (CBET 7236).
+Applications of devices for tissue engineering or organ-on-chip systems should be submitted to the Engineering of Biomedical Systems program (CBET 5345).
+Basic chemical/biochemical sensing mechanisms should be submitted to the Chemical Measurement and Imaging program (CMI 6880) in the Division of Chemistry.
+Proposals for dynamic biosensing systems, including circuit design for signal/data processing and amplification, and sensing systems through communication and machine learning should be submitted to the Communications, Circuits, and Sensing-Systems program (CCSS 7564) in the Division of Electrical, Communications, and Cyber Systems.

 INFORMATION COMMON TO MOST CBET PROGRAMS